QuakeStudio/ToDo/QuakeFragment.md

 1. Ability to set shader variables.
 2. Array controls.
-3. Better full screen shader controls
+3. Better full screen shader controls.
+4. Ability to run shader on a temp canvas and get the image data as an output.
+So like a compute shader but for images only.

 # V2